hk4864/Github/README.md

 # Hello GitHub!
-My name is [your name].
+My name is Surachok.
 This is my first GitHub repository.
 I am learning GitHub step by step!